LearningRegistry/LearningRegistry/README.md

 >       launchctl load -w /usr/local/Cellar/couchdb/1.0.2/Library/LaunchDaemons/org.apache.couchdb.plist

-* Navigate to the directory where you have cloned the Learning Registry git repository.
+* Navigate to the `config` directory within your clone of the Learning Registry git repository.

->       cd [path to the clone of the git repository]
+>       cd [path to the clone of the git repository]/config

 * Load the initial documents for Learning Registry into CouchDB.
 This script will ask a few questions.

->       python config/setup_node.py
+>       python setup_node.py

 * Install the Learning Registry pylons app.

->       cd LR
+>       cd ../LR
 >       pip install -e .

 * Edit the development.ini file and replace the line